Design and Technology

 Summer 1- Other theory (CAD/CAM, Renewable energy & Social/Moral issues

 Summer 2- Contextual challenge revealed.
 Student start working on NEA (Section A).
 DT mock exam

 Autumn 1: Continue working on NEA.
-Complete sections A, B & C
+Complete sections A and B

-Autumn 2: Complete AO2- Section D. Start modelling prototype for section E
+Autumn 2: Complete AO2- Sections C and D.

-Spring 1- Complete AO3- Sections F. Prepare for exam
+Spring 1- Complete development and modelling prototype.
+Complete AO3- Sections E and F. Prepare for exam

 Spring 2- Recap theory and prepare for final exam

 Please click through to the links to view more information on the AQA website.

 Design and Technology - AQA Exam Board